joergbuchwald/ogs6py/paper/paper_ogs6py_vtuio.md

 ![png](output_57_0.png)

+## 5. Ensemble runs, sensitivity studies

 The combination of ogs6py with VTUinterface allows us to perform ensemble runs quite easily and to analyze the results directly on-the-fly.
-E.g., considering a  distribution of a triangular distributed parameter like the solid thermal expansion coefficient $a_\text{s}$:
+E.g., considering a  distribution of a triangularly distributed parameter like the solid thermal expansion coefficient $a_\text{s}$:

 ```python